 Status: The introduction of Hooks has fundamentally changed how we write React.
 The official documentation is currently being reorganized around a hooks-first approach, and these articles need to similarly shift focus.

-This repository contains some tried-and-tested ways to work with React that I picked up along the way, and in-depth explanations of how certain aspects of the library work.
+This guide contains some tried-and-tested ways to work with React that I picked up along the way, and in-depth explanations of how certain aspects of the library work.